renatomateusx/aws-ai-kinesis-data-stream/README.md

-# Project made for show how to upload a text file - trigger lambda functions for reading the content.
+# Project made to show how to upload a text file - trigger lambda functions for reading the content.
 # Case Study

 * 1 - We have an application which uploads text files to S3 Bucket.